-From the calming coastline to the lush hinterland, we really do have the best of everything on the Gold Coast.
-There are few better ways to appreciate the Gold Coast's natural beauty than by setting up a picnic and soaking up stunning views.
+From the calming coastline to the lush hinterland, we really do have the best of everything on the Gold Coast/.
+At Urban List, we think there are few better ways to appreciate the Gold Coast's natural beauty than by setting up a picnic and soaking up stunning views.

 Syd Duncan Park